Feragen

-Feragen is a lake in the municipality of Røros in Trøndelag county, Norway.
+Feragen is a lake in Røros Municipality in Trøndelag county, Norway.
 The 15.78 km2 lake is located about 25 km east of the town of Røros.
 The lake flows out into the lake Håsjøen and the Håelva river.
-There is a canal connecting Feragen to Femunden.
+There is a canal connecting the lake Feragen to the nearby lake Femunden.

-The village of Feragen is a very small village situated at the northern end of the lake, about 11 km south of Brekken.
+The village of Feragen is a very small village situated at the northern end of the lake, about 11 km south of the village of Brekken.